ezequielgarcia/skopeo-rpm/containers.conf.5.md

 **network_config_dir**="/etc/cni/net.d/"
   Path to the directory where CNI configuration files are located.

-## LIBPOD TABLE
+## ENGINE TABLE
-The `libpod` table contains configuration options used to set up a libpod runtime.
+The `engine` table contains configuration options used to set up container engines such as Podman and Buildah.

+**cgroup_check**=false
+CgroupCheck indicates the configuration has been rewritten after an upgrade to Fedora 31 to change the default OCI runtime for cgroupsv2.

+**cgroup_manager**="systemd"
+  The cgroup management implementation used for the runtime.
+Supports `cgroupfs` and `systemd`.

 **conmon_env_vars**=[]
   Environment variables to pass into Conmon.